Conscientious objection to abortion: Poland

 The Constitutional Tribunal "abolished a requirement that medical professionals who refuse to provide health services refer patients to an alternate medical provider".

 Portugal

 Abortion was legalised in Portugal in 2007.
 The law allows conscientious objection and many doctors refuse to perform abortion, making it difficult for women to access it.

 United Kingdom

 In England and Wales and Scotland, medical staff has the right to refuse to participate in abortion because of conscientious objection.
 Section 4 of the Abortion Act 1967 (which does not extend in Northern Ireland, where abortion is prohibited under most circumstances) states:

 Oceania

 New Zealand

-In New Zealand, Conscientious Object in Abortion is supported by legislation and employment was protected against discrimination, however, in 2020, this protection was partially removed where it causes unreasonable disruption to an employers services.
+In New Zealand, Conscientious Objection in Abortion is supported by legislation and employment was protected against discrimination, however, in 2020, this protection was partially removed where it causes unreasonable disruption to an employers services.